 Sheriff Rogers said this is the worst mass emergency situation he has ever been a part of.

-The Carlton Complex fire started as four smaller fires sparked by lightning on Monday.
-Those fires merged into an 18,000 acre fire by Thursday night before expanding to 215,000 acres by Saturday.
+The Carlton Complex fire started as four smaller fires sparked by lightning on July 14, 2014.
+They merged into one bigger fire within days.

 - WATCH: Wildfire destroys Methow Valley homes and vehicles

-- WATCH: Central Wash. fires and wind create Spokane haz
+- WATCH: Central Wash. fires and wind create Spokane haze

-This is the current list of Red Cross shelters in the area:
+Red Cross set-up shelters in the following places:

 --Brewster High School, 503 S. 7th, Brewster